-Budget (Cycle Provides an overview of the various stages in the development of agency budgets during a fiscal year.
-Strategi c Planning ] Describes the concept of an agency mission and strategic plan, including the formulation of goals, objectives, strategies, outcome measures, and output measures, and the relationship between agency performance and the budget. ] Preparation Mechanics f The dynamic interaction of elements making up funds and accounts within and across fiscal years, including the interface between appropriation bills, budget fund status forms, and the accounting system.
-Informa ation Technology Project Plans6 I Explains the details to request authority for Information Technology Projects. - I i Improvements I Describes the procedure for requesting a Governor's budget amendment during the legislative session.
-1 Describes the procedure for requesting State Finance Council action for matters that arise when the Legislature is not in session and cannot wait until the next session.
-Executiv ve Directives I Lists the situations in which gubernatorial orders are necessary to implement certain personnel and fiscal actions.
-Glossary y8 Includes the definitions of many commonly used budget terms.
-Appendi ix-Budget Cost Indices99 (Contains a comprehensive list of the cost indices to be used in estimating various operating costs, including fringe benefits, travel rates, and capital outlay.
+Budget Cycle J Provides an overview of the various stages in the development of agency budgets during a fiscal year.
+Straton ric Planning Strateg Describes the concept of an agency mission and strategic plan, including the formulation of goals, objectives, strategies, outcome measures, and output measures, and the relationship between agency performance and the budget.
+Budget Preparation Budget Mechanics55 The dynamic interaction of elements making up funds and accounts within and across fiscal years, including the interface between appropriation bills, budget fund status forms, and the accounting system.
+Inforn nation Technology Project Plans59 Explains the details to request authority for Information Technology Projects.
+Capita Describes the process of developing a capital improvement budget, including information on assembling a five-year capital improvement plan and the manner in which capital improvement information is presented.
+Govern Describes the procedure for requesting a Governor's budget amendment during the legislative session.
+State F inance Council State F Describes the procedure for requesting State Finance Council action for matters that arise when the Legislature is not in session and cannot wait until the next session.
+Execut ive Directives Lists the situations in which gubernatorial orders are necessary to implement certain personnel and fiscal actions.
+Glossai ry77 Includes the definitions of many commonly used budget terms.
+Appeno dix-Budget Cost Indices89 - - Contains a comprehensive list of the cost indices to be used in estimating various operating costs, including fringe benefits, travel rates, and capital outlay.